Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Experiments

 \textbf{Evaluation Metrics.} We use the established metrics employed in prior research \citep{matsumoto2023membership, duan2023diffusion, kong2023efficient}, which include the Attack Success Rate (ASR), the Area Under the Curve (AUC), and the True Positive Rate (TPR) at 1\% False Positive Rate (FPR) (denoted as TPR@1\%FPR).

 \textbf{Baselines.} We employed the SecMI \citep{duan2023diffusion}, PIA \citep{kong2023efficient}, and Naive \citep{matsumoto2023membership} as our baselines for comparison.
 These approaches are characterized as error-based attacks and operate effectively within a grey-box setting.
 We adopt the default parameters and threshold acquisition procedures as specified in the original publications of each baseline.
+In brief, the optimal threshold is determined by training a shadow model on identically distributed data (which is randomly partitioned into member and hold-out sets).

-\textbf{Implementation Details.} Both training (fine-tuning) and inference are conducted on a single RTX 3090 GPU(24G).
+\textbf{Implementation Details.} Both training (fine-tuning) and inference are conducted on a single RTX 3090 GPU (24G).
 We set \(s=0.2\), \(r_{t}=5\) in our method and use \(\ell_2\) norm under the general paradigm.